jfalcou/eve/doc/manual/functions/bitwise/bitwise_mask.rst

       constexpr /* implementation defined */ bitwise_mask = {};
    }

 Function object computing a mask of bits for each input element.
-This mask is full of ones if the input element is not equal to zero and full of zeros otherwise.
+This mask has all its bit set if the input element is not equal to zero and all its bits unset otherwise.

 ********
 Synopsis